yohoy/yohoy.github.io/index.md

 To simplify things even further, the computed points are associated with a letter ranging from A to E, where A represents the best nutritional scores and E represents the worst.
 (For more details about the nutri-score, do not hesitate to check out our dedicated [page](/nutri_score).)

-We computed the nutri-score for as many products as we could, and we now present the results!
+We computed the nutri-score for as many products as we could (more than half a million), and we now present the results!

 ### Nutri-Score Visualisation
-Let's take a look at the percentage of grades for different food categories:
+Let's take a look at the percentage of grades for different food categories.
+You can hover over the pie charts below to find the percentage and number of values in each of the slices.
 <iframe width="750" height="650" frameborder="0" scrolling="no" src="//plot.ly/~yohoy/1.embed"></iframe>

-We can see that the `Fruits & Vegetables` group has great grades (you can see by hovering over its pie chart that almost 80% of its values are either A's or B's), whereas the `Beverages` group has the worst percentage of E's - which makes sense given the amount of sugar usually found in any beverage other than water.
+We can see that the `Fruits & Vegetables` group has great grades (you can see by hovering over its pie chart that almost 75% of its values are either A's or B's), whereas the `Snacks` group has the worst grades - more than 90% are either E or D.
-We also notice that the `Snacks` group
+We also notice that the `Beverages` and `Fat & Sauces` groups have a significant amount of E's, which makes sense because of all the sugar one is used to find in most sodas or in populas condiment sauces.
+Regarding the `Composite` category, we see it is reasonably distributed between the grades, with the exception of E's (not even 1%).
+This is due to the difficulty to create a calorical composite meal without any proteins, fibers, fruits, veggies or nuts...

+All these observations confort us in the relevance of the Nutri-Score.